Skip to content

 POST Standard Form Parameter Passing

 POST standard form parameter passing is the most common calling method.
-Since the parameters are sent in JSON format through the request body, the original types of the parameters are preserved.
+Since parameters are sent via the request body in JSON format, their original types are preserved.
 The function does not need to perform type conversion on the parameters.

 Text Only